ToxSyn-PT: A Synthetic Fine-Grained Dataset of Minority-Targeted Toxic Language in Portuguese: Ethics Statement

 \section{Ethics Statement}

 The use of generative models to create synthetic toxic data must be approached with great caution to prevent harmful applications, such as deliberately offending minority groups or training language models to produce hate speech.
 Nevertheless, responsible use of this methodology can significantly enhance online communication by improving the identification of toxic content and specifying the particular minority groups being targeted.
-To ensure ethical deployment, a multidisciplinary team should oversee and validate the application of ToxSyn-PT, providing critical guidance on responsible usage and preventive measures for potential misuse.
+To ensure ethical deployment, applications that intend to use ToxSyn should be validated by a under multidisciplinary team, providing critical guidance on responsible usage and preventive measures for potential misuse.